Upon logging into the Travel Magazine Database, you’re greeted with our “Welcome” page, which offers multiple options for exploring the database.

 As you continue scrolling down, you’ll see the posts most recently added to the magazine database.

-We add at least one post to the database every single day, so whenever you log in, there’s something new to find to fuel your pitches.
+We add at least new magazines to the database every single week, so whenever you log in, there’s something new to find to fuel your pitches.

 Each entry is titled with the name of the magazine covered in the breakdown as well as the level of depth the entry goes into.